metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 <div className="accordion-item-padding">

 To mint via the JS SDK, you may use the `mint` operation of the Candy Machine module.
-The minimum required arguments are the `candyMachine` model (or a sub-set of it) and the address of the `collectionUpdateAuthority`.
-The reason we need the latter is because that information does not live in the `candyMachine` model and it is required by the underlying mint instructions.
+The minimum required arguments are the `candyMachine` model (or a subset of it) and the address of the `collectionUpdateAuthority`.
+The reason we need the latter is that this information does not live in the `candyMachine` model and it is required by the underlying mint instructions.

 The `mint` operation will, if everything went well, fetch and return the newly minted NFT.